gerryyang2025/awesome-share/_posts/2019-06-01-english-reading.markdown

     + If something is **compulsory**, you must do it or accept it, because it is the law or because someone in a position of authority says you must. 强制性的

 * compliance /kəmˈplaɪəns/
-    + **Compliance with** something, for example a law, treaty, or agreement, means doing what you are required or expected to do. 遵从
+    + N-UNCOUNT **Compliance with something**, for example a law, treaty, or agreement, means doing what you are required or expected to do. 遵从

 * refine /rɪˈfaɪn/
     + When a substance **is refined**, it is made pure by having all other substances removed from it. 提炼